Nigel Farage launches fresh attack over Coutts bank closure

 The document also gave examples of Mr Farage's views, including his retweet of a Ricky Gervais joke about trans women and his friendship with tennis player Novak Djokovic, who is opposed to Covid vaccinations, to flag concerns that Mr Farage is "xenophobic and racist".

-He said: "Let's be clear what this 40-page document shows, it shows that on November 17th 2022, [Coutts'] reputational risk committee met and said, I did not I did not align with their values, that somehow I wasn't part of their diversity and inclusion agenda. "

-In turn he said for those reasons that there should be a "path to closing my account."
+He said the 40-page document shows that in November 2022, Coutts' reputational risk committee "met and said, I did not align with their values, that somehow I wasn't part of their diversity and inclusion agenda and that for those reasons there should be a glide path to closing my account".

 The document - which the BBC has not seen a copy of - makes disclosures including: